 Street foods are popular in and around the markets, which are found all over the country.
 The more popular street foods are:

 Plantain crisps, made from the plantain banana, are sold all over Kenya; in supermarkets and on street markets as is “chevdo” (also known as Bombay mix) which is made up of deep fried flour noodles, peanuts, spices, chickpeas and lentils served cold, delicious.

 For natural sweets Kenyan’s enjoy “mabuyu”, which is the seed of the Baobab coated in red sugar syrup - again delicious and worth a try, you can buy them in virtually any market in East Africa.

-The main staples of Kenyan cuisine are: Maize meal (called Ugali when cooked and unga when raw) and rice.
+The main staples of Kenyan food and cuisine are: Maize meal (called Ugali when cooked and unga when raw) and rice.
 Ugali is usually served as a white stiff porridge, good for dipping in stews or making into a makeshift spoon when you eat with your hands.
 Rice can be served in so many different ways, but usually it is plain boiled rice.

 On special occasions, like weddings and feasts, the rice is transformed into a wonderful fragrant mound of colourful hues infused by the spices added like saffron, turmeric and cayenne plus nuts and dried fruits, it is a celebration of food, known as pilau rice (influenced by Indian cuisine probably dating back to when the Portuguese invaded with the aid of the Goans).

 Stews are mainly served for lunch and dinner, they can either be vegetarian like maharagwe (a tasty bean dish with onions, tomatoes and spices all boiled together, making a thick bean sauce) or a meat stew, normally goat.